 Dr. Kupper's testimony aligns with Rau 2000 (EX.2218), which disclosed that patients given bi-weekly doses of 0.5mg/kg D2E7 elicited treatment responses by week 12 that were comparable to a "moderate" DAS response.
-In a related IPR (2016-00409, Paper No. 24, p.25), AbbVie submitted the following annotated version of Figure 4 from Rau 2000:
+Figure 4 from Rau 2000 (unannotated) is reproduced below: